gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 This section deals with the handling of an unexpected INIT chunk during an Association lifetime as described in Section 5.2 of {{RFC9260}}
-with the purpose of achieving a Restart of the current Association.
+with the purpose of achieving a Restart of the current Association, thus implementing SCTP Restart.

+The current specification doesn't support SCTP Restart as described in {{RFC9260}}, but it introduces a protected SCTP Restart procedure
+{{protected-restart}} that SHOULD be implemented when there are valid use cases from upper layer protocols that rely on it, as for instance 3GPP NG-C protocol {{ETSI-TS-38.413}}.

+As the legacy SCTP Restart is not supported, when unexpected INIT chunk is received unprotected, it SHALL be silently discarded.

+### Protected SCTP Restart {#protected-restart}

-The SCTP Restart procedure is defined to maintain the security characteristics of an SCTP Association using DTLS Chunk, this requires that SCTP Restart procedure is modified in regards to how it is described in {{RFC9260}}.
+The protected SCTP Restart procedure is defined to maintain the security characteristics of an SCTP Association using DTLS Chunk, this requires that SCTP Restart procedure is modified in regards to how it is described in {{RFC9260}}.